tronprotocol/tronwallet-adapter/packages/react/react-hooks/README.md

 -   Type: `(error: WalletError): void`
 -   Default: `function(error) { console.error(error); }`

 Used to handle errors occured when use wallet.
-Developer can use the callback to tell user what happened according to the `error` type.
+Developers can use the callback to tell users what happened according to the `error` type.
 All error types can be found [here](https://github.com/tronprotocol/tronwallet-adapter/blob/main/packages/adapters/abstract-adapter/src/errors.ts).

 -   Example
     ```jsx